 The State Board of Education approved Rules for the Administration of the Ninth Grade Success Grant Program at the August 14, 2019 board meeting.
-Approval of rules paves the way to release the competitive grant application – coming soon.
+Approval of rules paves the way to release the competitive grant application – OPEN 9/11/19.
 The components of the grant application are outlined in the rules.

 The Office of Dropout Prevention and Student Re-engagement (DPSR) at the Colorado Department is responsible for managing the Ninth Grade Success Grant Program.

 - Approximately $725,000 in grant funding is available for the 2019-2020 fiscal year.

 - The grant term is four years.

 - Matching Funds: Local education providers or charter schools that receive a grant must, as a condition of accepting the grant, provide a grant match.
 Grant matches may include in-kind contributions, (i.e., donations of goods or services, rather than funding).
 Grant matches cannot include funding from other state or federal grants.
 Grant matches must be obtained for the following amounts:

 - For a local education provider that is a small rural school district or for a charter school, fifteen percent (15%) of the grant amount; and